 This makes around 4 ounces of deodorant.
 It fits into the container in the photo above perfectly.

-Light the stove and keep it on the low setting.
-Add the shea butter, beeswax pellets, and coconut oil to the glass jar and allow it to melt completely.
+If you decide to use a glass jar instead of a double boiler, light the stove and keep it on the low setting.
+Add the shea butter, beeswax pellets, and

 Stir gently in between intervals.